Listen to Ken describe why he always strives to think differently

 His prestigious Forbes “Portfolio Strategy” column ran from 1984 to 2017, making Ken the longest continuously running columnist in the magazine’s history.

-Ken is a regular contributor to several publications, including USA Today, Financial Times and Interactive Investor in the UK, Børsen in Denmark, and Focus Money in Germany.
+Ken is a regular contributor to several publications, including USA Today, Financial Times in the UK, Focus Money in Germany, Børsen in Denmark and De Telegraaf in the Netherlands.
 From 1984 through 2015 Ken wrote 11 books, including 4 New York Times bestsellers.

 His 1970s theoretical work pioneered an investment analysis tool called the Price-to-Sales Ratio, now a core part of financial curriculum.
 A prize-winning researcher, his credits span a multitude of professional and scholarly journals—a paper he co-authored with Meir Statman in 2000 received the Journal of Portfolio Management’s Bernstein Fabozzi/Jacobs Levy Award.